 Telehouse North opened in 1990 and was originally designed to be a DR facility for Japanese banks located in the nearby City.
 When telecoms deregulation started in the UK in the mid 90s, Telehouse was the only suitable building available so it became the de facto interconnection point for all the new carriers competing with BT (British Telecom).
 LINX established their first site here in 1994, and from here on the site became the leading network node in both the UK and Europe.
-As it was open nigh on 10 years before any other facilities were built, its lead as a carrier interconnection point is unsurpassed.
-Indeed, it was because of Telehouse that all the other Docklands-based colocation facilities are located here, the belief at the time being that you built your colocation facilities where the fibre was (in contrast to today where you build where the power is located!).
+As it was open nearly 10 years before any other facilities were built, its lead as a carrier interconnection point is unsurpassed.
+Indeed, it was because of Telehouse that all the other Docklands-based colocation facilities that opened in the “dot-com” boom are located here, the belief at the time being that you built your colocation facilities where the fibre was (in contrast to today where you build where the power is located!).

 The building itself is seven floors and offers just under 100,000 sq ft of net technical capacity across five of those floors.
 Colocation rack space is available in suites known as TFMs.
 Some dedicated caged space is available, but only when an existing client vacates.
 Cross-connects are easier to arrange than previously and copper/Cat5 is often possible between rooms (distance check needed) where fibre is not required.